-- To preserve and enhance traditional commercial centers - To provide additional housing opportunities and choices, including higher density and affordable housing in appropriate areas - To provide a more compact livable and walkable alternative to the prevalent pattern of commercial strip development and separated uses - To provide a focus for new development, infill, and redevelopment of commercial centers, as opposed to furthering strip commercial development along corridors such as Main Street, Sheridan Drive, Maple Road, North French Road, and Millersport Highway - To promote development that supports pedestrian and bicycle travel as well as transit use, thereby reducing auto usage and resulting roadway congestion and air pollution - To encourage higher density centers of activity that exhibit high-quality design and a sense of place
+- To provide additional housing opportunities and choices, including higher density and affordable housing in appropriate areas - To provide a more compact livable and walkable alternative to the prevalent pattern of commercial strip development and separated uses - To provide a focus for new development, infill, and redevelopment of commercial centers, as opposed to furthering strip commercial development along corridors such as Main Street, Sheridan Drive, Maple Road, North French Road, and Millersport Highway - To promote development that supports pedestrian and bicycle travel as well as transit use, thereby reducing auto usage and resulting roadway congestion and air pollution - To encourage higher density centers of activity that exhibit high-quality design and a sense of place

-Depending upon its form and type, mixed-use development should exhibit the following characteristics and design features (Amended 12-11-17; BCPA-2017-01):
+Depending upon its form and type, mixed-use development should exhibit the following characteristics and design features:

 - Mix of uses: A mixed-use development should include a mix of compatible, appropriately scaled uses.
 The mix of uses may be achieved in one or more of the following ways: - 1.
 Vertical Mixed-Use.
 A single structure with the above floors used for residential or office use and a portion of the ground floor for retail/commercial or service uses. - 2.
 Horizontal Mixed-Use Attached.
-A single structure which provides retail/commercial or service use in the portion fronting the public or private street with attached residential or office uses behind. - Horizontal Mixed-Use Detached.
+A single structure which provides retail/commercial or service use in the portion fronting the public or private street with attached residential or office uses behind. - 3.
+Horizontal Mixed-Use Detached.
 Two or more structures on one site which provide retail/commercial or service uses in the structure(s) fronting the public or private street, and residential or office uses in separate structure(s) behind or to the side.